DoctorWkt/pdp7-unix/README.md

 ## Current Status

-Update March 2016: We've written an assembler, a user-mode simulator and commented several source files.
+Update mid-March 2016: We've written an assembler, a user-mode simulator and commented several source files.
 We now have these utilities running: as, cat, chmod, chown, chrm, cp, date, ln, ls, mv, stat.
 We have a working shell with some functionality missing.
 We have begun work on building a